EndlessTrax/python-template-snippets/README.md

 ## Setup

+Just hit install!

-To install this extension during development copy it into your local `<user home>/.vscode/extensions` folder and restart VS Code.
+If installing this extension directly from the repo, copy it into your local `<user home>/.vscode/extensions` folder and restart VS Code.

 Works best with `editor.tabCompletion` enabled (`on`) in your VS Code `Settings`.